carohlfs/imavis/README.md

-# Problem-dependent Attention and Effort in Neural Networks: Code and Analysis
+# Problem-Dependent Attention and Effort in Neural Networks: Code and Analysis

 This repository contains the code and analysis used for the paper "Problem-dependent attention and effort in neural networks with applications to image resolution and model selection" ([article link](https://www.sciencedirect.com/science/article/abs/pii/S0262885623000707) [arXiv link](https://arxiv.org/abs/2201.01415)).
 The repository is structured into six sections, each corresponding to different aspects of the analysis and figures presented in the paper.